Last updated on May 22nd, 2018 at 01:25 pm

 Tip 14 Ride the Train.

-Make a spectacular trip to Grand Canyon on a restored WWII-era passenger train and diesel engine (some have been converted to be fueled by vegetable oil).
-The train has a glass roof, a friendly conductor, a mock train robbery and Wild West shootout, and fabulous views from around the canyon.
+Make a trip to Grand Canyon on a restored WWII-era passenger train.
+The train has a glass roof, friendly staff, a mock train robbery and Wild West shootout, and of course fabulous views from around the canyon.
 This is a trip every age will enjoy.
 The ride can take 2 to 4 hours and can include lunch.
-If you don’t arrive at Grand Canyon by train, you can at least watch the locomotive arriving daily (11:45 a.m.) and departing (3:30 p.m.) from the historic station at Grand Canyon Village.
+If you don’t arrive at Grand Canyon by train, you can at least watch the train arriving daily (11:45 a.m.) and departing (3:30 p.m.) from the historic station at Grand Canyon Village.